emilkarlen/exactly/README.rst

 tests that "timing lines" are output as part of a log file "log.txt".

-The challenge is that the (fictive) log file contains non-timing lines that we are not interested in, and that timing lines contains a time stamp of the form "NN:NN", who's exact value we are also not interested in.
+The challenge is that the (fictive) log file contains non-timing lines that the test is not interested in, and that timing lines contains a time stamp of the form "NN:NN", who's exact value also is not interesting.

 A "string transformer" is used to extract all timing lines and to replace "NN:NN" time stamps with the constant string ``TIMESTAMP``::